 Since the play will initially be performed through video, rather than face to face, it’s important to ensure that the actors are as close to the camera as much as possible and that they make eye contact with it as much as possible.
 Incorporating gesture and physicality wherever possible will also make things clearer for the audience.
 It is fine to include, masks, puppets, music or singing in the play but none of these things are a requirement.

 The best entries will be published in a Hands up project book and credited to the group who created them.
 If desired, the videos will be published on our youtube channel.
-The group that creates the one winning entry will be invited to come and stay in London and perform the play live at the Hands Up Project conference which will take place in central London on the 6th April 2019.
+All finalists will be awarded with trophies at an awards ceremony and invited to perform at conferences in the West Bank.
+One group from the finalists will be randomly chosen to spend a week in the UK at the beginning of April 2019.

-The panel of judges will pick the best play based on quality of acting performances, quality of the play, and creative expression.
+The panel of judges will pick the best play based on quality of acting performances, quality of the play, creative expression and clarity of expression.
 Though English should be used, the plays will not be judged on the level of English of the participants.
 So it will be possible for learners of English at a low level to also take part.

 We very much look forward to seeing your entries.
 Good luck!